DataDog/dnsstress/README.md

     -r string   Resolver to test against (default "127.0.0.1:53") -random     Use random Request Identifiers for each query -v          Verbose logging
+    -m          Number of messages to send before stopping (defaults to 1000000) -inf        Ignore max number of messages and send infinitely

 For IPv6 resolvers, use brackets and quotes: